 Effective analytics support for managerial decisions entails thorough understanding of the managerial issues involved, identification of the relevant data sources and analytical techniques, understanding of how to set up and perform the required analysis and then communicating the business implications of the findings to the managerial team.
 The core courses in the Management Analytics major will expose the students to a variety of key analytical techniques, as well as to managerial issues these techniques can be effectively applied to.

 The key techniques underlying effective analytic modeling for decision support, including optimization and simulation models are developed in Analytics for Decision-Making, with applications of these techniques drawn from a variety of functional areas.
 The key aspects of predictive analytics modeling, including data modeling and transformation, classical data analysis techniques such as Regression and Logistics Regression, as well as a variety of Data Mining/Machine Learning techniques, are covered in Predictive Analytics for Effective Business Decisions.
 A range of more specialized applications of analytics to specific managerial problems, ranging from pricing to sports analytics are covered in the elective courses.
 Courses in the new Master of Management Analytics provide in-depth coverage of many of these topics but require strong coding skills as a prerequisite; for course descriptions visit the MMA area on our website.

 Please note that special permission is required to take MMA courses.

 "Our MBA program is at the forefront of education, integrating model-based problem solving, innovation, and leadership."

-- Tiff Macklem, Dean, Rotman School of Management
+- Tiff Macklem, former Dean, Rotman School of Management

 - Modelling and Optimization for Decision Making